How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 PCI Compliance

 Shuttle is a PCI DSS Level 1 certified Service Provider.
-Because the card is captured in the secure Twilio Pay call, cardholder data stays out of Verint's recording and analytics pipeline:
+Because the card is captured in the secure Twilio Pay call, cardholder data stays out of Verint's recording and analytics pipeline: For the Twilio side of the compliance picture, see Twilio PCI Compliance.

 • Card digits are captured directly into Shuttle's certified environment, then tokenised before any return to your systems.
 They are never recorded by Verint, never transcribed, never reach the agent's audio.